 National Insurance Contributions (NICs) are payments made by self-employed workers and employees that help fund public services, like the NHS and various government departments.
 They also help people build up an entitlement to receive certain benefits, like the state pension.
 If you’re a sole trader without any employees, there are two types of NICs to take into account.
 The following need to be paid as part of your Self-Assessment Tax Return or payment on account:

 Expenses are costs incurred when running your business.
 As highlighted in the above scenario, they offset the amount of tax you pay as a sole trader.
-These expenses could be accounting fees, pension contributions, office rent or technology and software bought so you can carry out your work.
-While some expenses have what HMRC classes as a ‘dual purpose’, the majority can only be claimed if they are incurred ‘wholly and exclusively’ for your business.
-To find out exactly which expenses you can and can’t claim as a sole trader, please click here.
+These expenses could be accounting fees, pension contributions, office rent or technology, and software bought so you can carry out your work.
+While some expenses have what HMRC classes as a ‘dual purpose’, the majority can only be claimed if they are incurred ‘wholly and exclusively' for your business.

 Firstly, be very cautious of any complex schemes that claim to reduce your tax liability or promise that you’ll pay very little or next to no tax at all.
 The likelihood is that they’re non-compliant, meaning they should be avoided at all costs.
 The safest way to legally minimise the amount of tax you pay is by claiming back every legitimate expense incurred when running your business.

 When it comes to putting money aside for your sole trader tax bill, it’s usually best to overestimate.
-You don’t want to find yourself short when the Self-Assessment Tax Return deadline rolls round.
+You don’t want to find yourself short when the Self-Assessment Tax Return deadline rolls around.
 To work out how much to put aside for tax, you’ll need to keep a close eye on your profits.
 Saving 5% on top of your expected tax rate (whether 20%, 40% or 45%) is a sensible thing to do.
 For example, if your annual profit is likely to fall under £50,000, put aside 25% of this every month just to make sure you’re covered.
-If you’re not sure how much profit you’ve made or need some expert advice, feel free to contact a friendly accountant at SJD Accountancy.
+If you’re not sure how much profit you’ve made or need some expert advice, feel free to contact SJD Accountancy, to speak to an expert.